oracle-actions/configure-kubectl-oke/README.md

 ## Inputs

 * `cluster`: (Required) The OCID of the OKE cluster to configure
-* `enablePrivateEndpoint`: (Optional) If you want to connect on a Private Kubernetes API Endpoint.
+* `enablePrivateEndpoint`: (Optional) set this to 'true' if you need to connect to a private Kubernetes API endpoint.
+Requires a self-hosted GitHub Runner deployed to an instance on the same private subnet.
 Default: false

 ## Sample workflow steps